guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

 scene.add(planeMesh)
 ```

 You probably can't see the plane, and instead of that you only see darkness on your browser.
 This is because we haven't set a camera yet to render the elements of the scene.
-Let's then add a simple `PerspectiveCamera` standing `-18` units on the `y-axis` from the origine, and `5` units up on the `z-axis`.
+Let's then add a simple `PerspectiveCamera` standing `-18` units on the `y-axis` from the origin, and `5` units up on the `z-axis`.

 ```js
 const fov = 70